- 1 Is Sleeping Hungry Good?

 - One is you already know that they are the best for your brain health.

-- Second is they have sleep-inducing properties.
+- The second is they have sleep-inducing properties.

 - They are also a great source of healthy fats, good vitamins, fiber, and minerals.
 Read more here.